How to learn accents and dialects like a champ

-The ability to learn accents and different dialects takes a lot of training and patience.
+The ability to learn accents and different dialects takes a lot of training, patience and voice talent.
 As many people say, the best way to learn a foreign accent or dialect is to speak it.
 That advice certainly comes in handy if you’re stuck in a region where that dialect is being spoken, but that seldom is the case for most voice actors.

 One of the hardest things to learn in the voice acting business is speaking in other accents and dialects.
 Even the great Meryl Streep, who has adopted a plethora of accents ranging from British and French to Irish and Bronx, had to hire a Berlitz coach to get her in the zone for her Polish character in “Sophie’s Choice.”

-Unfortunately, most voice artists don’t have the budget to hire a top-notch language teacher.
-However, you can learn new accents and dialects on your own, thanks to incredible amounts of free and handy resources that are available online.
+Unfortunately, most voice artists don’t have the budget to hire a top-notch language teacher to learn accents.
+However, you can learn accents and dialects on your own, thanks to incredible amounts of free and handy resources that are available online.
 This doesn’t just mean blogs and how-to articles.
 This means online communities of real people that can help you face-to-face with your desire to improve your skills with new accents and dialects.